CouncilofLorien/counciloflorien.github.io/docs/cards/F/face-out-of-sight.md

 > Long-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > All on-guard cards are returned to owner's hands.
 At the end of any turn, all wounded agents and tapped agents are returned to their owner's hand.
 Cannot be duplicated. <br>_"With a sudden flick, quick as lightning, an apple left his hand and hit Bill square in the nose.
-He ducked too late, and curses came from behind the hedge."_{: .fs-3 } ***---&#65279;LotRI***{: .fs-3 }
+He ducked too late, and curses came from behind the hedge."_ ***---&#65279;LotRI***
 >